All concerts are held on Governors Island at Colonels Row, free of charge.

 photo credit: Peter Serling

-LJOVA AND THE KONTRABAND — is chamber-jam music for the “remix generation”.
+Maverick composer, arranger, and violist Lev ‘LJOVA’ Zhurbin: Ljova’s compositions dazzle with intricate textures, odd rhythms and lilting melodies, creating music that is both fresh and timeless.
 As if by alchemy, Eastern-European and Gypsy melodies, Latin rhythms, Jazz-inspired improvisations, and deeply rooted Classical forms are given new meanings in original compositions that fearlessly forge a new direction, with a nostalgic gaze towards the past.
-Founded by the maverick film composer, arranger, and violist Lev ‘LJOVA’ Zhurbin — hailed by Billboard magazine as “one of New York’s fastest rising composers and instrumentalists” — the ensemble also features his close collaborators on vocals, accordion, bass and percussion.
-Inspired by his collaborations with Yo-Yo Ma, Osvaldo Golijov, the Kronos Quartet, the rapper Jay-Z and others, Ljova’s compositions dazzle with intricate textures, odd rhythms and lilting melodies, creating music that is both fresh and timeless.
-The Kontraband’s debut CD, “MNEMOSYNE”, features special guests Frank London, William Schimmel, Uli Geissendoerfer, Alon Yavnai and Marcus Rojas.
+His Kontraband’s debut CD, “MNEMOSYNE”, featured special guests Frank London, William Schimmel, Uli Geissendoerfer, Alon Yavnai and Marcus Rojas.
 Visit Ljova on the web.

 photo credit: Annabel Mehran

-RITE-A-THON: Blair McMillen, Pam Goldberg, Tigue, Theo Bleckmann, Classical Jam and more
+RITE-A-THON: Blair McMillen, Pam Goldberg, Theo Bleckmann, Classical Jam, Tigue, and more

 Acknowledged by many to have created the blueprint for places like Poisson Rouge and The Stone, pianist Pam Goldberg is co-artistic director of the Rite of Summer Music Festival.
 She has given numerous solo and chamber music recitals in the NY Metropolitan area.
 In 1999, she released a solo album featuring Schumann’s Kreisleriana and Mozart’s Sonata in Bb Major, K.570.
 Currently, Pam is in the process of editing (and therefore completing) Mozart piano and violin sonatas K. 301, 304, 378, and 454 with violinist Christine Sohn.Visit Pam on the web.